-Autumn 2020 raw Pu-erh tea, Ancient tea gardens
+Autumn 2020 raw Pu-erh tea, Ancient tea gardens small and big trees

 Mixed bitter and sweet varietals